 But the truth is you don’t need to know how you’re dream is going to come true.
 If you look at almost anybody who has accomplished great things you would find that they didn’t know how they were going to do it either.
 All they knew was that they wanted it badly enough and were willing to do what it takes.

-The following story sums this up perfectly.
+The following story sums this up perfectly and is a testament to the incredible power of imagination.

 There was once a young boy who grew up in a poor household in a small town in Austria and dreamed of becoming one of the biggest stars in Hollywood.